Tencent/xLua/Assets/XLua/Doc/XLua_Tutorial_EN.md

 4. Usage suggestions

    1. The overhead is high to access Lua global data, especially tables and functions.
-We recommended doing this this as little as possible.
+We recommended doing this as little as possible.
 For example, during initialization, get the Lua function to be called later (map to the delegate) and save it.
 Then, you can directly call the delegate.
-Tables are similar
+(Tables are similar)

    2. If all implementations of Lua are in the delegate and an interface mode, their use can be completely decoupled from xLua.
 A dedicated module can be responsible for the initialization of xLua and the mapping of delegates and interfaces.
 Then, you can set these delegates and interfaces to where they will be used.